 Daniel Kamp is determined to build a truly post-industrial collaborative design practice in Hong Kong.
 One that bridges technology and craft and moves fluidly between the conventionally siloed disciplines of physical design.

-Daniel Kamp was born in rural Rotorua and raised working on farms, skating in cities, and snowboarding on mountains around New Zealand's North Island.
-The son of an eccentric, entrepreneurial, bio farming father and a convention challenging, business strategist mother, Daniel had a rebellious streak that often landed him in conflict with authoritative figures.
-This defiance was rooted in a discontent with the status quo - a quality that led to his expulsion from boarding school at age 17.
+Daniel Kamp was born in rural Rotorua and raised working on farms, and skating in cities around New Zealand's North Island.
+The son of an eccentric, entrepreneurial, bio farming father and a convention challenging, business strategist mother, Daniel had defiance baked into him at a young age.
+His rebellious streak often landed him in conflict with authoritative figures and led to his expulsion from boarding school at age 17.

-After just surviving high school, Kamp went on to study Design Innovation majoring in Industrial Design, at Victoria University of Wellington.
-While studying he learned to use his dislike of 'what is' and foresight for 'what could be' as powerful tools for creativity.
-He graduated at the top of his class with awards for outstanding achievement but resisted pressure to continue on to a Master's degree.
+After barely surviving high school, Kamp went on to study Design Innovation majoring in Industrial Design, at Victoria University of Wellington.
+While studying he learned to channel his discontent for 'what is' and passion for 'what could be' as powerful inspiration for design.
+Here began his career as a professional creative.